AWS for Games Blog

 - Select Metrics and click Configure.

-- In the Search box, enter GameLift, and then select Fleet Metrics.
+- In the Search box, enter Amazon GameLift, and then select Fleet Metrics.

 - Find the PercentAvailableGameSessions metric for your fleet, using the Fleet ID your noted earlier.

-- Navigate back to all GameLift metrics, using All > GameLift and select Queue Metrics.
+- Navigate back to all Amazon GameLift metrics, using All > Amazon GameLift and select Queue Metrics.

 - Select the AverageWaitTime for your queue.

 - Open the Graphed metrics tab, and for the PercentAvailableGameSessions metric, choose Minimum under the Statistic field.